 Structure: A combination of materials to form a construction for use, occupancy or ornamentation whether installed on, above or in the surface of land or water, excluding walls, fences, mailbox, lamppost, bird house or similar construction.
-Outdoor swimming pools and ground mounted solar panels are structures. {Amended, Effective 02/07/12} setbacks and lot areas, and that maintains open space.
+Outdoor swimming pools and ground mounted solar panels are structures. {Amended, Effective 02/07/12}

+Subdivision - Commercial Open Space: a higher-density residential development in a Commercial Districts that permits higher density residential units with reduced road frontage, setbacks and lot sizesareas, and that maintains open space.
 The area of the required open space shall be equal or exceed the sum of the unbuildable land (primary conservation areas) as defined by net residential acreage plus twenty percent (20%) of the net residential acreage.
 The required open space must meet the standards of Section 504.D of this Ordinance. {Amended, Effective 08/06/19}